abberdeen/circuitid-csharp/docs/AnnouncementsApi.md

 ## CreateAnnouncement

-> GetAnnouncement200Response CreateAnnouncement (Announcements announcements)
+> GetAnnouncement200Response CreateAnnouncement (AnnouncementsCreateOrPatch announcementsCreateOrPatch)

 Create a new object